Years to Financial Independence Calculator

 What People Often Overlook

 Many people focus almost entirely on income when thinking about financial independence.
 But expenses are just as powerful a lever — sometimes more so.
 Reducing annual spending by even a modest amount can shave years off your timeline.
 It can help to think of it this way: every unit of currency you don't spend does two things at once.
 It increases your savings rate today, and it lowers the total pot it helps to retire.
-That double effect is worth considering carefully.
+That double effect is may also matter.
 One approach is to run the numbers with slightly different expense figures and see how quickly the timeline shifts.

 Why Your Starting Net Worth Matters More Than You Think